cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/branching-and-committing.md

 [Back to Table of Contents](TABLE-OF-CONTENTS.md)

 ## Overview
 This documentation covers the standards we are using to organize our branches and commits.

-It will discuss the following topics:
+### Topics discussed
 1. Branches
 2. Branch naming
 3. Commit naming